stevencombs/retrocombs.github.io/_posts/2020/2020-11-25-plus4-chapter6-beginning-basic.md

 ## Introduction

-1. Thank you to all my viewers for the feedback.
+1. Thank you to all my viewers and especially for those who provide feedback.
 2. .d81 disk image is now available [here](https://www.stevencombs.com/plus4#companion-disk-image).
 4. Don't forget to [subscribe to the channel](https://www.youtube.com/stevencombs)!
+5. I have some great content coming up for retro-computing fans.

 Finally!
 An introduction to BASIC programming even though we have been programming in basic since almost day 1!